SFusion: Self-attention based N-to-One Multimodal Fusion Block: Experiments and Results

 \subsection{Results.}

-\textbf{Activity recognition.} We compare TFusion with the EmbraceNet \cite{cl2:19} on SHL2019.
-In addition, as shown in TABLE~\ref{tab3}, we also compare the results of other fusion methods, which use the same processing (P) model and decision (D) model as shown in Fig~\ref{fig4}.
+\textbf{Activity recognition.} We compare SFusion with the EmbraceNet \cite{cl2:19} on SHL2019.
+As shown in Table~\ref{tab3}, we also compare the results of other fusion methods, which use the same processing (P) model and decision (D) model as \cite{cl2:19}.
 (1) In the early fusion method, the data of seven sensors are concatenated along their $ C $ dimension.
 The prediction results are obtained by inputting the concatenation into a network of P and D in series.
 (2) For the intermediate fusion approach, the EmbraceNet is replaced with the concatenation of feature representations along their $ R_{f} $ dimension.
 (3) In the late fusion method, an independent network of P and D in series is trained for each sensor, and then the decision is made from the averaged softmax outputs.
 (4) In the confidence fusion model, the EmbraceNet is replaced with the confidence calculation and fusion layers in \cite{cl:18}.
-The results of different fusion methods on the validation data are presented in TABLE~\ref{tab3}.
-Our proposed TFusion outperforms the EmbraceNet in all four smartphone locations and improves the overall accuracy from 65.22\% to 67.47\%. \\
+The results of different fusion methods on the validation data are presented in Table~\ref{tab3}.
+Our proposed SFusion outperforms the EmbraceNet in all four smartphone locations and improves the overall accuracy from 65.22\% to 67.47\%.

 \textbf{Brain tumor segmentation.} The quantitative segmentation results are shown in Table~\ref{tab1}.
-Compared with GFF, the network integrated with TFusion achieves better average performance over the 15 possible combinations in all three tumor segmentation tasks.
-In particular, TFusion outperforms GFF for all the possible combinations in the TC segmentation task.
-Overall, TFusion achieves better Dice scores in most situations (13,15,13 situations for WT, TC and ET segmentation, respectively).
+Compared with GFF, the network integrated with SFusion achieves better average performance over the 15 possible combinations in all three tasks.
+In particular, SFusion outperforms GFF for all the possible combinations in TC segmentation.
+Overall, SFusion achieves better Dice scores in most situations (13,15,13 situations for WT, TC and ET segmentation, respectively).
 In addition, we conduct the statistical significance analysis.
 The number of situations with significant improvement are 6, 10 and 8 for WT, TC and ET, respectively.
 It is provided by a Wilcoxon test ($ p$-values $ < 0.05 $).
-Besides, we find no significant drop in performance caused by TFusion.
-The visualization of segmentation results is shown in Fig.~\ref{fig6}. \\
+Besides, we find no significant drop in performance caused by SFusion.
+In addition, we compare the SF\_FDGF (where GFF is replaced by SFusion) with current state-of-the-art methods.
+Table~\ref{tab4} presents the average dice of 15 situations.
+For a fair comparison, we conduct experiments on BraTS2018, adopt the same data partition as~\cite{ddn:22}, and cite the results in~\cite{ddn:22}.
+SF\_FDGF achieves the best performance and verifies the effectiveness of the SFusion.